Allan-xmos/lib_voice/modules/lib_vnr/doc/src/getting_started.rst

 The VNR estimator module is obtained as part of the parent ``fwk_voice`` repo clone.
 It is present in ``fwk_voice/modules/lib_vnr``

-Both feature extraction and the inference parts of ``lib_vnr`` can be compiled as a static library.
+Both the feature extraction and the inference components of ``lib_vnr`` are compiled into a single static library.
 The application can link against ``libfwk_voice_module_lib_vnr.a`` and add ``lib_vnr/api`` as include directories.

 VNR Inference Model